High Dimensional Statistical Analysis and its Application to ALMA Map of NGC 253: Method: High-Dimensional Statistical Analysis

-In this section, we introduce (thresholded) regularized PCA methods for high-dimensional data.
-The regularized PCA (RPCA) can be summarized as follows: Let $\hat{\vec{h}}_i=(\hat{h}_{i(1)},...,\hat{h}_{i(d)})^{\top}$ for all $i$.
-Given a sequence of threshold values $\zeta_i>0$, define the thresholded entries as
+In this section, we introduce (thresholded) sparse PCA methods for high-dimensional data.
+The sparse PCA (SPCA) can be summarized as follows: Let $\hat{\vec{h}}_i=(\hat{h}_{i(1)},...,\hat{h}_{i(d)})^{\top}$ for all $i$.
+Given a sequence of threshold values $\zeta>0$, define the thresholded entries as

 Let $\hat{\vec{h}}_{i*}=(\hat{h}_{i*(1)},...,\hat{h}_{i*(d)})^{\top}$.
 The thresholded estimator of ${\vec{h}}_{i}$ is defined by